fredgeorge/rapids_rivers_in_typescript/README.md

 It strives to present a relatively simple choreography scheme to allow tiny MicroServices to interact with minimal coupling.

-Originally formulated for a workshop conference in Bergen, Norway, and it has been re-implemented several times, including NAV (Norwegian Welfare Association) in 2019 and Orn Software in 2022 (in C#).
+Originally formulated for a workshop conference in Bergen, Norway, in 2014(?), and it has been re-implemented several times, including NAV (Norwegian Welfare Association) in 2019 and Orn Software in 2022 (in C#).

 ## Dependencies